C I T Y O F W E Y B U R N

 - Except as provided by Statute or by Bylaw, no member of Council shall have power to direct the functioning of any Department of the City in any respect except under direction of Council.

-- (1) An Administrative Committee consisting of all members of City Council, with the Mayor as Chairman, or in his absence, the Deputy Mayor or a Chairman appointed by the members present, is hereby established.
+- (1) The following committee will be a Standing Committee consisting of all members of City Council with the members of the committee to select the Chairman, or in his/her absence, the Deputy Chair or a Chairman appointed by the members present is hereby established:

-(2) Meetings of the Administrative Committee shall be held in the Council Chamber at City Hall, on the second and fourth Monday of every month at the hour of 5:00 p.m. unless otherwise directed by Council by resolution at a preceding meeting, or unless such day is a public or civic holiday, in which case the Administrative Committee shall meet at 5:00 p.m. on the next following day unless otherwise directed by resolution of Council at a preceding meeting.
+(2) Meetings of the Strategic Planning and Priorities Committee shall be held in the Council Chamber at City Hall, on the second and fourth Monday of every month following the adjournment of the Regular Council meeting, unless otherwise directed by Council by resolution at a preceding meeting, or unless such day is a public or civic holiday, in which case the Strategic Planning and Priorities Committee shall meet on the next following day unless otherwise directed by resolution of Council at a preceding meeting.

-(3) The rules of procedure for Council shall apply to the proceedings of the Administrative Committee.
+(3) The rules of procedure for Council shall not apply to the proceedings of the Standing Committees and will be considered to be relaxed rules of procedure for this meeting as follows:

-(4) Exemptions as outlined in Part III of The Local Authority Freedom of Information and Protection of Privacy Act, as outlined in Schedule “A” attached to this bylaw, shall be followed in preparing the agenda for the Administrative Committee.
+(5) Exemptions as outlined in Part III of The Local Authority Freedom of Information and Protection of Privacy Act, as outlined in Schedule “A” attached to this bylaw, shall be followed in preparing the agenda for the Standing Committee meeting.

-- (1) Delegations wishing to appear before Council shall make application to the City Clerk at least three clear days (excluding holidays, Saturdays and Sundays) prior to the meeting.
+- (1) Delegations wishing to appear before Council or a Standing Committee shall make application to the City Clerk at least three clear days (excluding holidays, Saturdays and Sundays) prior to the meeting.
 The application shall be accompanied by a detailed brief of the subject the delegation wishes to place before Council.
-Before placing the matter on the General Orders of the Day the City Clerk shall obtain the permission of the Mayor or Deputy Mayor.
+Before placing the matter on the Agenda the City Clerk shall obtain the permission of the Mayor or Deputy Mayor.

 (2) Spokespersons for any one delegation shall be limited to three and the total time allowed for any one delegation to make its presentation shall be not more than fifteen minutes, and then avail themselves to questions from members of City Council.